lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 using the Java API directly in hopes of reducing the dependencies required for packaging.
 Therefore, we will use the Java API and develop a Java application for accessing the AST parser.

-.. note:: I suggest to delete the statement below about Python being faster
-          to develop than Java.
-I think this is true for small applications, but not sure if still true for large applications as errors are typically caught earlier in Java (during compilation).
-I therefore suggest to remove the statement, unless you have a good citation.

-          MOK: That is fair.
-The statement on productivity was based on personal experience but either is fine and I enjoy both languages.
-          I've removed the discussion of other programming language options since we will use Java based on the Feb 14 call.

 The signature of the batch program we will write will be::